-THIS ARTICLE PROVIDES STRATEGIES FOR REDUCING BIAS within the intellectual property bar in particular, as well as in professional working environments such as law offices in general.
-We begin with an overview of the applicable laws to help provide a better understanding of the complexity of discrimination and bias.
+In addition to providing a legal background on discrimination, this article will also provide strategies for reducing bias within the intellectual property bar, as well as in professional working environments, such as law firms.
+We begin with an overview of the applicable laws to help provide a better understanding of the complexities of discrimination and bias.
 We then turn to a discussion of mechanisms for identifying both implicit and explicit biases and discrimination in the field of intellectual property law.
 The article concludes with a list of concrete strategies for combating or preventing the manifestation of these biases and discriminatory actions.
-This article is not intended to provide an exhaustive coverage of the existing discrimination laws.
-Rather, it seeks to build on the relevant laws that are in place to protect lawyers with diverse backgrounds.